oneapi-src/vertical-search-engine/README.md

-  --benchmark_mode                toggle to benchmark embedding --n_runs N_RUNS                 number of iterations to benchmark embedding --intel                         use intel pytorch extension to optimize model
+  --benchmark_mode                toggle to benchmark embedding --n_runs N_RUNS                 number of iterations to benchmark embedding --intel                         use intel pytorch extension to optimize model --use_re_ranker                 toggle to use cross encoder re-ranker model --input_corpus INPUT_CORPUS     path to corpus to embed
 ```

 To perform realtime query search using the above set of saved corpus embeddings and the provided configuration file, which points to the saved embeddings file, we can run the commands: